cgtrout/MSFS-PyScriptManager/readme.md

   - This will automatically create a "Fake" network Windows printer called "VirtualTextPrinter"
   - Set the virtual printer in the Fenix EFB settings to use the "VirtualTextPrinter" created by the script.
   ![image](https://github.com/user-attachments/assets/13a472df-3aa1-4977-8001-cc7ec6170d92)
+  - Note that this script must be running for the print functionality to work as it functions as a print server.
+  - There is a script called "virtual_pos_TEST.py" that can be run to test the printer.
+If everything is working correctly you should see popups with a test message every five seconds.
 - get_sim_time.py: Shows a draggable status bar that shows the real world zulu time and sim zulu time.
 Double-click to program the count-down timer.

   ![image](https://github.com/user-attachments/assets/be003852-16e7-493b-907d-fcba4e586893)